Hello, I'm Helena Craig.

 I taught piano at Langley Park Girls School, Beckenham, and at Ravens Wood Boys School, Beckenham, regularly entering pupils for the ABRSM exams.
 I prepared students for their Music GCSE and Music A level performance exams.
 During the 14 years I taught at Langley and Ravens Wood, all my students achieved a 100% pass rate with 95% gaining Grade A or A* for their performances.
 I continue to teach piano privately and also at Limpsfield Infant School.

-So, I started Sing Rainbows in 2010 with a handful of children and have never looked back.
-I teach around 220 children each week and continue to compose new songs and devise challenging material.
-My fabulous pupils are my inspiration for new songs and teaching material and I adore teaching them!
+I started Sing Rainbows in 2010 with a handful of children and now teach around 220 children each week.
+I've written about 200 songs and Ian and I have worked on the arrangements between us.
+My fabulous pupils continue to inspire me to write new songs and teaching material and I adore teaching them!

-I worked for P & O Ferries when I was a student.
-I was a Tour Operator for three consecutive summers giving guided coach tours to holiday makers from Dover, across on the ferry, to France, Belgium and Holland.
+I worked for P & O Ferries when I was a student as a Tour Operator.
+For three consecutive summers I gave guided coach tours to holiday makers from Dover, across on the ferry, to France, Belgium and Holland.
 It really gave me a taste for travel, I loved it.

-In a previous school I taught at I ran a fitness dance class, as a hobby, for the staff for a couple of years.
-I love swimming, walking, running and cycling when I get the time.
+In a previous school I taught at I ran a fitness dance class, as a hobby as I was the only one who volunteered, for the staff for a couple of years.

 I was a freelance accompanist for GCSE and A Level students and also at Festivals for many years.
 I am too busy to do this now!